Basic economy class: Delta Air Lines

 In 2012, Delta Air Lines became the first U.S. airline to introduce basic economy.
 Delta initially limited the availability of these fares to routes where it competed against LCC Spirit Airlines, calling basic economy its "Spirit-match fare" in its 2015 earnings call.
 The fares were available in 75 markets in early 2015 and 500 in early 2016.
 Delta subsequently expanded the fares to all 20,000 domestic markets, including routes where it faces no competition from LCCs.
 Delta president Glen Hauenstein noted that Delta received $20 million in extra revenue from basic economy fares from January to March 2016.
 Hauenstein also said that more than 50% of passengers bought up from basic economy to more expensive fares when they were presented with warnings about restrictions associated with basic economy during the sales process.

 In October 2017, Delta executives said that they did not want customers to purchase basic economy fares, seeing the fares both as a defensive measure against low-cost airlines offering low fares, and as a way to lure prospective customers into buying more expensive options.
 In April 2018, Delta introduced basic economy on transatlantic flights.
 As of April 2019, basic economy passengers on Delta receive a free carry-on allowance, but are not allowed to select seats or change, cancel, or upgrade their ticket after purchase, regardless of elite status.
 Seats are assigned at check-in.

+In 2025, Delta rebranded its basic economy fare to be called 'Delta Main Basic', while retaining the same product as the previous name.